jamesbattersby/vscode-loginterleaver/README.md

 ### Adding custom date formats

-Additional formats can be added in the 'timeFormatSpecifications` settings, for example:
+Additional formats can be added in the `timeFormatSpecifications` settings, for example:

 ``` json
 {